 Back on Thetis the wind had shifted to 5-8 knots SW and as a result the swell was substantially less.
 We had a good night’s sleep.

 Sunday August 8, 1999, Day 27

 I checked the e-mail, I had messages from both Alice and Corinna.
-The e-mail now seems to be working fairly well.
-All the problems we had on our way in have gone, it must be that something has been changed in Greece.
+The e-mail now seemed to be working fairly well.
+All the problems we had on our way-in were gone, it must be that something had been changed in Greece.
 Before going ashore, we transferred two 25 L jerry cans of fuel into the main tank and then took the empty cans ashore.
 We put them on the hand cart and carted them to the Ofisi gas station.
 A young boy promptly filled them with 47 L of fuel.
 Andonis went to pay using his credit card.
 The man in the office, different from the man we spoke with last night, not only accepted the credit card but offered to drive us with the cans to the harbor.
 We gladly accepted this nice offer.